 Using the \$6.5 million funding awarded from the MRFF, Coviu is developing a digital toolkit which will help identify wounds through telehealth services.
-Using artificial intelligence and mobile imaging, this toolkit will allow practitioners to remotely analyse and monitor wounds over time, with a focus on providing high quality wound care in residential aged care settings.
-The technology is being codesigned with consumers and clinicians, and involves collaboration with CSIRO, the University of Sydney, Australian Unity, Western NSW PHN, and the University of Technology Sydney.
-Development of the digital wound care toolkit will begin in 2022 and will be available in 2026.
-The service of the service of the digital wound care toolkit will begin in 2022 and will be available in 2026.
+Using artificial intelligence and mobile imaging, this toolkit will allow practitioners to remotely analyse and monitor wounds over time, with a focus on providing high quality wound care in residential aged care settings.140 The technology is being codesigned with consumers and clinicians, and involves collaboration with CSIRO, the University of Sydney, Australian Unity, Western NSW PHN, and the University of Technology Sydney.
+Development of the digital wound care toolkit will begin in 2022 and will be available in 2026.141